himanshu-daga/Image-effects/README.md

 # Image-effects

-Web appication allowing to upload an image and add effects to it.
+Web appication allowing to upload an image and add effects to it or to perform stegnography using 2 images.

 Currently it has 3 effects:
 1. Filters: Greyscale